 The Cloud Pod Architecture feature uses standard Horizon components to provide cross-data center administration.
 With the Cloud Pod Architecture feature, you link together multiple pods to provide a single large desktop and application brokering and management environment.
 A pod consists of a set of Connection Server instances, shared storage, a database server, and the vSphere and network infrastructures required to host desktop and application pools.

-Use the following process to upgrade your Cloud Pod Architecture:
+Use the following process to upgrade a Cloud Pod Architecture environment.

-Upgrade all View Connection Server instances in one pod, according to the usual process for upgrading a single View Connection Server instance.
+- Upgrade all Connection Server instances in one pod, according to the usual process for upgrading a single Connection Server instance.

-Repeat the preceding step for the other pods in the federation, upgrading each pod one-by-one.
+- Repeat the preceding step for the other pods in the pod federation, upgrading each pod one-by-one.

-During the upgrade process, some View Connection Server instances will be using the latest version and some will be using the older version.
-This sort of mixed environment is supported during the upgrade process, but VMware recommends that you complete this process as soon as possible.
-New features will not work in a mixed environment.
-Also, a new feature that might be visible in View Administrator on an upgraded server will not be visible in View Administrator on a server that has not been upgraded.
+During the upgrade process, some Connection Server instances use the latest version of VMware Horizon and some use the older version.
+Although this mixed-version environment is supported beginning with Horizon 7 version 7.4, new features do not work in a mixed environment.
+For example, a new feature that is visible in Horizon Console on an upgraded server is not visible in Horizon Console on a server that has not been upgraded.

 For information about designing and setting up a Cloud Pod Architecture environment, see Administering Cloud Pod Architecture in Horizon.